EduMIPS64/edumips64/docs/developer-guide.md

 To create a releasable version of the JS code, use the `gwtc` target.
 The compiled code (HTML + JS) will be stored in the `war` directory.

+# A note on the Cloud9 web IDE

+[Cloud9](c9.io) is a nice Web IDE that provides GitHub integration and a Linux container that can be used for development.

+The Cloud9 IDE can be used for development of EduMIPS64, but its lack of X Server means that it is not possible to:

+ * run the Swing UI JAR;
+ * use GWT's devmode;

+To test GWT changes, use the `ant gwtc` target, and then right-click on war/edumips64.html in the menu and then choose "Preview".

+It should be possible to test the Swing UI by doing the same with `utils/test-applet.html`.